 If I had to say my favorite part about AgencyAnalytics, it would be simplicity and ease of use.
 All the other tools we looked at were complicated and the user interface just didn’t look good.

 To conclude, Mark’s advice for other agency owners that may be earlier in their growth curve is to find the tools that will 1) help your clients get results and 2) reduce the time you spend on manual tasks.
 In the early days, it can be easy to get shiny object syndrome and end up with 10+ tools, and the costs can add up quickly.
 At the end of the day, you need to show clients the progress you’re getting for them in a way that won’t overwhelm them.
 This is exactly why AgencyAnalytics and Semrush are Mark’s two go-to tools for running his agency.

 Time is money.
 If you’re an agency owner you need to be investing your hours in growing the business and you can’t do that if you’re in front of your computer all day manually taking screenshots for reporting.
 You need to invest your time wisely to scale and agency—these two tools help us do exactly that.

-On the SEO side of things, SEMrush is the go-to intelligence tool that helps them rank their clients higher in search and improve their paid advertising results.
-In terms of reporting, the AgencyAnalytics SEO reporting tool has automated many manual tasks and allowed them to scale the agency while still demonstrating the value of its services to clients.
+On the SEO side of things, Semrush is the go-to intelligence tool that helps them rank their clients higher in search and improve their paid advertising results.
+In terms of reporting, the AgencyAnalytics SEO reporting tools , including the SEO site audit and keyword rank monitor have automated many manual tasks and allowed them to scale the agency while still demonstrating the value of its services to clients.